convergent-dev/demo-app/README.md

 This is the demo app to test code generation in the demo.convergent.dev interface.

+An example built with example components is vieweable at https://demo-app.convergent.dev/

 Start by cloning this repo to your local machine by running the following command in any terminal prompt.

 ```bash